helix-editor/helix/book/src/editor.md

 | `rainbow-brackets` | Whether to render rainbow colors for matching brackets.
 Requires tree-sitter `rainbows.scm` queries for the language. | `false` |
 | `kitty-keyboard-protocol` | Whether to enable Kitty Keyboard Protocol.
 Can be `enabled`, `disabled` or `auto` | `"auto"` |

 [^3]: In most cases, you also need to enable the `auto-format` setting under `languages.toml`.
-You can find the reasoning [here](https://github.com/helix-editor/helix/discussions/9043#discussioncomment-7811497).
+You can find the reasoning [here](https://github.com/silicon-editor/silicon/discussions/9043#discussioncomment-7811497).

 ### `[editor.clipboard-provider]` Section

-Helix can be configured either to use a builtin clipboard configuration or to use a provided command.
+Silicon can be configured either to use a builtin clipboard configuration or to use a provided command.

 For instance, setting it to use OSC 52 termcodes, the configuration would be: